 “Man cannot live by bread alone.
 Man, after all, is composed of intellect and soul.”

 This Is Service From the Heart.

-Empowered with soft skills and a broad network of other community resources, we train each and every volunteer in the C.A.R.E. community to first connect with a family’s physical needs, then the deeper issues surrounding food insecurity.
+Empowered with soft skills and a broad network of other community resources, we train each and every volunteer in the C.A.R.E. community to first connect with a family’s physical needs, then the deeper issues surrounding social, emotional, and financial needs.

 We’re Banding Together to Make a Difference.

 Donations Keep the C.A.R.E.
-Project Free and Accessible for All Families.
+Program Free and Accessible for All Families.